eskayML/skquadratic/README.md

 # skquadratic

-Python library for solving quadratic equations
+> Python library for solving quadratic equations using various approaches